goggle/backupper/README.md

 ## General Recommodations
 * Before using backupper, test if it works fine for you.
 Create a full backup of some stuff, edit/add/remove some files, create some incremental backups and recover the backups.
 Try also to recover to a certain date.
 * Store your backups on another physical disk than your data.
 Otherwise, the backup is useless!
+* Make sure that the user who runs backupper has the appropriate permissions for all the directories, which backupper accesses.
+So if for example you want to backup the whole /etc directory, backupper might need to run as root.
+Errors including permission problems are not caught yet!